Information about the Program

 - Develop engaging and well-paced class sessions

-- Create assignments that are clearer and more motivating for students
+- Create assignments that are clear and motivating

-- Identify active learning techniques for your course
+- Develop active learning techniques for your course

-- Give and receive feedback on classroom teaching together with faculty peers
+- Give and receive feedback on classroom teaching with faculty peers

 - Discuss ways to evaluate your own teaching and to interpret course evaluations